MPhil in Advanced Computer Science

 Choosing between Options

 The ACS is modular with a wide variety of choices; as such no two students will necessarily follow identical paths.
 In particular, the amount of project work undertaken might vary considerably between different specialities.
 To cater for this, the ACS offers two major options: the Essay Option, which focuses on taught material, and Project Option, which contains a substantial research project.
 There are no fixed criteria as to which option a candidate may apply for; however in general students following a more theoretical course of study will choose the Essay Option, while those interested in more practical matters will choose the Project Option.
-Students who wish to concerntrate on language and speech processing should normally take the Project Option.
+Students who wish to concerntrate on language and speech processing should take the Project Option.

 The list of modules should help you in making your choice.
 Please note that the full syllabi for the next academic year will be available from mid-July.
 In the meantime you will be able to consult the individual course pages from the current academic year.